Esper defends firing of Navy ship captain over virus warning - KVIA

 On Sunday, Democratic presidential candidate Joe Biden called the Trump administration’s handling of the case as “close to criminal.”

 “The idea that this man stood up and said what had to be said, got it out that his troops, his Navy personnel were in danger,” he said.
-“The guy should … have a commendation rather than be fired.”
+“I think he should have a commendation rather than be fired.”

 Tweed Roosevelt, the great grandson of former President Theodore Roosevelt, called Crozier a “hero.”